Personal property is anything owned by a person that is not land or permanently affixed to land.

 - estate bequests; and

-Proceeds from the sale of personal property are considered a nonexempt asset except for estate bequests and stocks and bonds, which are considered as follows:
+Proceeds from the sale of personal property are considered a nonexempt resource except for estate bequests and stocks and bonds, which are considered as follows:

-- Estate Bequests - Lump sum bequests from an estate are an asset.
-When a bequest or interest in an estate is in the form of regular income, consider it as income rather than an asset.
+- Estate Bequests - Lump sum bequests from an estate are resources.
+When a bequest or interest in an estate is in the form of regular income, consider it as income rather than a resource.

-- Stocks or Bonds - If a stock or bond is sold at a profit, the profit portion of the sale price is income and not an asset.
-The remainder of the money is an asset.
+- Stocks or Bonds - If a stock or bond is sold at a profit, the profit portion of the sale price is income and not a resource.
+The remainder of the money is a resource.